 "Yeah!" jeered another.
 "Now, let's finish off the fox!
-Time to be–" The words died in his mouth as a kunai penetrated his heart with pinpoint accuracy.
+Time to be–" The words died in his mouth as a kunai flashed through his heart.
 As the man's corpse fell to the floor, the adults looked about themselves fearfully, trying to determine where the attack had come from.

 "No way!" shouted the man who had broken the boy's face.
 "The demon must die, and we're going to make it happen.
 Now, step aside," he said, feeling extremely daring.

 "I will not warn you again.
-Your fellow ignored the Sandaime's command; see where it got him?
+Your fellow ignored Sandaime-sama's command; see where it got him?
 Do you wish to suffer the same?
 Now, go home," the ANBU repeated, already feeling for his kunai.

 He felt a slight tug on his ankle.
 Shocked, he looked down into the tear-filled eyes of the boy.
 "Please, don't hurt them," he panted out, his body racked with pain.
 The ANBU could see it; the way the boy's body would shiver involuntarily.

-"Why shouldn't I?" the ANBU asked callously.
+"Why shouldn't I?" the ANBU asked, anger darkening his thoughts.
 Although he wanted nothing more than to end these miserable excuses for human beings, he also knew that he would listen to the boy's request, if he could give a valid enough reason to warrant it.